Protecting Your Home from Ants

 What to Know About Ants

 At LIBERTY PEST SERVICES, we provide expert ant control services, including residential and commercial ant control.
-California is home to a diverse range of ant species, with some being nuisance pests while others are beneficial to the environment.
-Here are some common ant species found in California:
+The East Bay is home to a diverse range of ant species, with some being nuisance pests while others are beneficial to the environment.
+Here are some common ant species found in the East Bay:

 Nuisance Ant Species